Give Now

 What’s the Difference Between a Tithe and an Offering?

-All Glory to the Giver of all!
+All glory belongs to the Giver of all.